Return on Capital Employed | Definition, Calculation, Examples

 Return on capital employed calculation example

 To understand how ROCE works, let’s look at a quick return on capital employed calculation example.
 Let’s say a group of investors are trying to decide upon which company to invest in.
-Company 1 makes a profit of $1,000 on sales of $5,000 with $4,000 capital employed, giving them a ROCE of 25%.
-Company 2 makes a profit of $1,200 on sales of $5,000 with $6,000 capital employed, giving them a ROCE of 20%.
-Although in terms of pure profitability, Company 2 compares favorably with Company 1, by comparing the ROCE, you can see that in the long-term, Company 1 is likely to be more profitable.
+Company 1 makes a profit of £1,000 on sales of $5,000 with £4,000 capital employed, giving them a ROCE of 25%.
+Company 2 makes a profit of £1,200 on sales of £5,000 with £6,000 capital employed, giving them a ROCE of 20%.
+Although in terms of pure profitability, Company 2 compares favourably with Company 1, by comparing the ROCE, you can see that in the long-term, Company 1 is likely to be more profitable.

 What is a good return on capital employed?